Support Services

-Duke Regional Hospital chaplains offer spiritual care, counseling, and emotional support to our patients, families, and staff 24 hours a day, seven days a week.
+Duke Regional Hospital chaplains offer spiritual care, counseling, and emotional support to our patients, and families.
 The pastoral care department also offers the following services:

-Continued development of relationships with multi-faith leaders in the community who offer adjunct chaplaincy and referral-based spiritual and religious support
+- Development of relationships with multi-faith leaders in the community who offer referral-based spiritual and religious support.

 To request a visit on weekdays, ask your nurse to page the chaplain, or call the pastoral care office at 919-470-5363 and request a visit from the chaplain.
 During evenings and weekends, a nurse can page the on-call chaplain when a visit is desired.